Arttuv/arttuv-website/content/post/java-reference-types.md

 > Weak reference is not like a soft reference that is freed more quickly: softly referenced object will usually be available for minutes or even hours, but a weakly referenced object will be available only for as long as its referent is still around (Oaks, 2014, p.215).

 ## Collections

+[TT]: Is there a collection for soft references or phantom references?
+If not, maybe make this a subchapter for Weak reference?

 JDK provides two classes that utilize indefinite references: **WeakHashMap** and **WeakIdentityMap**.
 Using these classes is convenient, but they have two costs.
 First, indefinite references can have a negative effect on garbage collector.
 Second, the class itself must periodically perform an operation to clear all the unreferenced data in the collection.